Unsupervised Learning · Market Basket · 2025

 Segment-specific product recommendations

-Different customer groups often show different purchasing patterns.
-A product pair that frequently appears together for one group, for example married women aged 46–50, may not appear in the baskets of younger customers.
-Using segment-level insights allows retailers to show more relevant product suggestions to each audience.
+Different customer groups show different purchasing patterns.
+A product pair that is common for one segment may not appear at all in another.
+Segment-level rules make product recommendations more relevant to each audience.

 4